 Eventually, as the need to display properly on these devices was obviously taking on greater importance, some went so far as to build additional pages – sometimes even duplicating their entire site – so they could capture that growing share of the market.

 This created other problems, of course.
 The point that many were missing is that they were approaching the issue from the wrong direction.

 Set aside entirely the notion of a separate site for mobile devices… that’s a poor workaround, at best.
 The real problem is created by building a complex site, intended for display on PCs, and then trying to “dumb it down” for mobile displays.

 Doesn’t it make more sense to build a basic site, and then find a logical way for it to suit every display?

 That’s exactly what responsive ecommerce web design Calgary accomplishes.
 Using HTML5+CSS3, augmented by media queries, a basic website design can be made to display properly on any size and style of device, from a PC (2560px) down to an iPhone (320px).

 Media queries, coupled with a fluid proportion-based grid, allows the site to query the display type and max-width, which then allows the CSS3 to tailor the display accordingly according to the device.
 Shifts from 3 columns to 2 columns are implemented fluidly and transparently, with displays optimized for the characteristics of each device.

-What is gained by Responsive Ecommerce web design Toronto?
+What is Gained by Responsive Ecommerce Web Design?

 Essentially, you achieve an adaptive design by making your CSS override your standard layout structure, based upon the viewport in the user’s hand.